msimotwo/vmupgradeazure/README.md

 <h2>How To Upgrade Existing Microsoft VM in Azure</h2>

 Hello, my name is Meshach Simotwo and I am a IT Professional.
-Today I will be teaching you how to upgrade an existing Microsoft server on Azure.<br>
+Today I will be teaching you how to upgrade an existing Microsoft server on Azure.
+I will be using [Learn.Microsoft.Com](https://learn.microsoft.com/en-us/azure/virtual-machines/windows-in-place-upgrade) to help me give a detailed step by step for upgrading.<br>

 *<h3>If you do not have a Microsoft Azure subscription and are looking to obtaining one, check out my repository on it!.
 [How to get a Microsoft Azure Subscription](https://github.com/msimotwo/mszuresubscription)</h3>*